WIFI Connection TroubleshootingA Troubleshooting Guide for wireless networks

 Having trouble connecting to your wireless network?
 Here are a few tips to help you connect with ease!

 The Pura Device does require a 2.4GHz wireless network to operate.
 Without a wireless network, it is not possible to set up and use the Pura Device.
 If you purchased a Pura Device but do not have a home network available, you can return your Pura Device and other Pura products through our Returns Portal.
-For more information, see our Returns Policy.
+For more information, see our Returns & Exchanges article.

 Signs Of Network Issues